centaretraining/azuretraining/05-containers-kubernetes-cli.md

 NAME                  TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)        AGE restaurant-frontend   LoadBalancer   10.0.218.140   137.135.92.218   80:31553/TCP   55s
 ```

+Congrats, you just created a Kubernetes container registry, uploaded a container to it, build a Kubernetes cluster, and deployed an application on it.
+In the next exercise, you'll create a serverless application.

 Next: [Azure Functions and CosmosDB with ARM templates](06-serverless.md)